jacquesbergelius/DatAndAlgoPython/README.md

 The speed of RAM is significantly higher than that of secondary storage devices like hard drives or SSDs, allowing the CPU to perform operations efficiently.
 However, RAM is volatile, meaning it loses its contents when the power is turned off, making it suitable for temporary data storage during processing.

-In modern computer architectures, [cache memory](https://en.wikipedia.org/wiki/CPU_cache) is also utilized to further enhance performance.
+In modern computer architectures, [cache memory](https://en.wikipedia.org/wiki/CPU_cache) is also used to further enhance performance.
 This smaller, faster memory is located closer to the CPU and stores frequently accessed data and instructions, minimizing the time the processor needs to fetch information from RAM.

 Overall, the interplay between the microprocessor and RAM is vital for ensuring smooth and efficient computing, as the CPU continuously interacts with RAM to retrieve and manipulate the data necessary for executing programs.